 “There is no enjoyment like reading.”

-A DIY reading nook needs to be very comfortable, I reckon.
+A living room reading nook still needs to be comfortable, I reckon.
 That includes cushions and a soft throw rug!
 I plan to use a throw rug I already have.
 Still deciding on cushions!

 A Special Place To Read